Leon-Long-Portfolio/Paralyzed-Icing-Modle/README.md

 # Parallelized Monte Carlo Simulations of the Ising Model

 ## Overview
 This project explores the parallelization of Monte Carlo simulations for the Ising model, a classical model of ferromagnetism in statistical mechanics.
-The goal is to investigate alternative Monte Carlo techniques and parallelization strategies to accelerate the simulation of spin systems and analyze their thermodynamic properties.
+The goal is to investigate the parallelization of popular Ising algorithms.

 ## Features
-- Implementation of alternative Monte Carlo methods: Parallel Tempering, Cluster Algorithms, and Nested Sampling.
+- Implementation of alternative Monte Carlo method algorithms: Metropolis, Swedsen-Wang, and Wolff.
-- Parallelization using multi-threading (OpenMP) and GPU acceleration (CUDA).
+- Parallelization using multi-threading (OpenMP).
-- Performance evaluation metrics: Execution time, Speedup, Efficiency, and Scalability.
+- Performance evaluation metrics: Execution time, Speedup, Efficiency.
 - Visualization of simulation results and performance analysis.

 ## Installation